adriandyer-theleadingindicator/The-Open-Source-Dictionary-of-Law-and-Strategic-Jurisprudence/README.md

 # The-Open-Source-Dictionary-of-Law-and-Strategic-Jurisprudence
-This companion to The Pro Se Litigator blog and video series functions as its living laboratory for legal language.
+This companion wiki to "The Pro Se Litigator" blog and video series functions as its living laboratory for legal language.
+The dictionary spans federal, state, and maritime law.
+The collection asserts that self-reliance is liberty, that hiring a lawyer may be negotiating to lose.
 Definitions are sourced from standard pleadings, procedural forms, and authenticated case law, pairing terms with controlling statutes and published opinions.
-Self-Reliance is Liberty.
+Annotations isolate procedural chokepoints, and exclude fabricated precedent.
+THIS IS NOT LEGAL ADVICE.